CBenghi/IDS/Proposals/Xbim/Readme.md

 Comply with common industrial practice, yet encourage best-practice.
 When dealing with potential conflict between wide-spread behaviours and best practices a solution will be sought to enable large adoption but will not force sub-optimal approaches.

+Balancing this with preventing 'gold-plating'... e.g. not too many features.

 ### Open